eugene-d/kontacto/README.md

 When you start the application, you'll see:
 ```
 ============================
-Welcome to Personal Assistant!
+Welcome to Personal Kontacto!
 ============================

 ℹ Type 'help' to see available commands.
 ℹ Use Tab for command completion, arrow keys for history.

-assistant>
+kontacto>
 ```

 ### Basic Commands